MatsLanGoH/etch-a-sketch_top/README.md

   - Check out `prompt`s.
   - Too slow?
 Check code efficiency!

-* Optional: How about random color options, or gradually increasing the density of blackness (i.e. by adding 10% of black per pass).
+* Optional: ~~How about random color options, or gradually increasing the density of blackness (i.e. by adding 10% of black per pass).~~ Done, done, and done.

 * Improve CSS stylesheet.